-- Emotional and spiritual support: A serious illness can be stressful and frightening for both you and your family.
-We offer emotional and spiritual support that is respectful of your belief system, culture, and history, in the hopes of managing and decreasing emotional suffering.
+- Emotional support: A serious illness can be stressful and frightening for both you and your family.
+We offer emotional support that is respectful of your belief system, culture, and history, in the hopes of managing and decreasing emotional suffering.

 - Navigation through the healthcare system: The healthcare system can be confusing and overwhelming.
 Our Palliative Care team will work to achieve good communication and understanding between you and your healthcare providers about your health status, your goals of care, and your current treatments.

 - Coordination of care: Your community may offer services that can assist you in maintaining your independence as long as possible.
 Our Palliative care team will inform you about available community services and make referrals on your behalf as needed.

 - 24-hour nurse availability: Palliative Care offers telephone access to an on-call registered nurse for support in managing symptoms 24 hours a day.